vbermudez/AsteroidRadar/README.md

 Asteroid Radar

+## API Key

+Please, replace the `API_KEY` constant value in the `com.udacity.asteroidradar.Constants` object with a valid one.

 ## Getting Started

 Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.